Election 2025: The adviser edit

 Green Aluminium Production Credit

-20 Jan 2025: $2bn has been set aside for a new Green Aluminium Production Credit to support Australian aluminium smelters switching to renewable electricity before 2036 (there are four of them).
+20 Jan 2025: The Government has $2bn set aside for a new Green Aluminium Production Credit to support Australian aluminium smelters switching to renewable electricity before 2036 (there are four of them).

 Like us, you are probably wondering why the aluminium industry has been singled out.
 The reason is two-fold; Aluminium is the second most used metal in the world; and according to the Institute of Energy Economics and Financial Analysis, represents about 10% of Australia’s electricity demand - Tomago Aluminium just north of Newcastle in NSW, is the largest single user of electricity in the country with electricity making up about 40% of its costs.
 Transition from brown to green energy is not just a consumption issue for the industry, it is a recreation of the value chain.